cumulusmx/CumulusMX-DistributionFiles/MXutils/QueryDayFileWebTag.md

 If present, the the web tag returns a pair of strings, the value itself, and the date-time it occurred in the format: ["value","datetime_string"]

-The parameter showdate should not be used if the function is one of "avg", "sum", or "count".
+The parameter showDate should not be used if the function is one of "avg", "sum", or "count".
 If specified for these functions it returns a datetime_string of "-".

 ### format:
 Optional.
 The standard date formatting string used by all date-time web tags.

 ### dp:
 Optional.
-The standard decimal place definer used by all numeric web tags, it defaults to dp=1
+The standard decimal place definer used by all numeric web tags, it defaults to `dp=1`

 ### tc:
 Optional.
 The standard truncate definer used by all numeric web tags.
-If present it truncates the value to an integer (dp=0 will round the value to an integer).
+If present it truncates the value to an integer (`dp=0` will round the value to an integer).

 This parameter is automatically added if the function is "count"